cyberscribe/d20datascience/README.md

 ### Single-Event Perception versus Many Events

+Within the range of `ac` and `hit_mod`, certain outliers will almost never hit or never miss.
+Over a large-scale analysis, however, those configurations closer to the mean tend to indicate that the latter metrics matter more.

 Ultimately, hitting or missing a target on a single turn, while incredibly dramatic and significant in the context of a single encounter, is less signficiant over a large number of combat encounters, and therefore armour and weapon proficiency are not as signficant to combat success overall as one might initially surmise.

 ### Dealing and Soaking Up Damage